Meet the Spooky Characters of Disney’s Haunted Mansion – A Guide for Fans

 One of the most beloved attractions in all of the Walt Disney World Resort is the Haunted Mansion in the Magic Kingdom’s Liberty Square.
-The classic attraction opened with the Walt Disney World Resort on October 1, 1971 and quickly gained a following of dedicated fans who adore the perfect combination of eerie and comical scenes found throughout the experience.
+The classic attraction opened with the Walt Disney World Resort on October 1, 1971, and quickly gained a following of dedicated fans who adore the perfect combination of eerie and comical scenes found throughout the experience.

-RELATED: Our Favorite Disney Parks Characters
+Related: Our Favorite Disney Parks Characters

-There is a family that met their doom in a unique way, ghosts that threaten to follow Guests home, a mournful master, ghoulish narrator, floating psychic, and so many other memorable characters that Guests encounter as they move through both the interactive outdoor graveyard and the indoor walking and Doom Buggy portions of the mansion itself.
+There is a family that met their doom in a unique way, ghosts that threaten to follow Guests home, a mournful master, a ghoulish narrator, a floating psychic, and so many other memorable characters that Guests encounter as they move through both the interactive outdoor graveyard and the indoor walking and Doom Buggy portions of the mansion itself.

 The Dread Family

-The very first characters that Guests encounter at the Haunted Mansion can be found just inside the entrance to the interactive outdoor graveyard.
-The Dread family are six individuals who can be found in the form of five busts on top of ornate pillars with plaques, and Guests who look closely at the descriptions will soon realize that all of the family members are involved in a large murder mystery that ended in their demise.
+The Dread family consists of six individuals represented by five busts on top of ornate pillars with plaques.
+Guests who look closely at the descriptions will soon realize that all of the family members were involved in a large murder mystery that ended in their demise.

 Bertie, Aunt Florence, Uncle Jacob, twins Wellington and Forsythia, and Maude are the various members of the Dread family, and each person’s plaque tells how they met their untimely end.
-Clues from both the plaques and the busts themselves can help Guests unravel the mystery and figure out the exact chain of events that lead to their deaths.
-It’s a fun way to add life to characters and also helps Guests pass the time waiting in line.
+Clues from both the plaques and the busts themselves can help Guests unravel the mystery and figure out the exact chain of events that led to their deaths.

 Captain Culpepper Clyne

-The sea captain can also be spotted in a portrait inside of the Haunted Mansion where he is seen standing in front of an angry sea holding a spear in his hands.
+The sea captain can also be spotted in a portrait inside of the Haunted Mansion, where he is seen standing in front of an angry sea, holding a spear in his hands.
 Clyne is a fun interactive element of the graveyard at the Haunted Mansion, and many Guests recognize his tomb but might not know his backstory!

 Prudence Pock

 Further along in the outdoor graveyard of the Haunted Mansion, Guests are introduced to Prudence Pock, a poet with some serious writer’s block.
-Her tomb is a beautiful and elaborate creation with moving books that pop out on one side and a Spectrecome on the end that allows Guests to interact with her spirit in real time.
+Her tomb is a beautiful and elaborate creation with moving books that pop out on one side and a Spectrecome on the end that allows Guests to interact with her spirit in real-time.

-Prudence can be heard reciting the poetry that she is actively writing, and it seems as though her writer’s block followed her beyond the grave as she is constantly getting caught up on a good rhyme to complete her poems.
-Guests can not only listen to her and help, but spot her ghostly notebook filling in the words as she writes from beyond.
+Prudence can be heard reciting the poetry that she is actively writing.
+It seems as though her writer’s block followed her beyond the grave as she constantly gets caught up in a good rhyme to complete her poems.

 Imagineers

-Each of these characters is based on an Imagineer and it’s a great way to pay tribute to these individuals without ruining the eerie theme.
 Tombstones can be found for X. Atencio (“Francies Xavier), Wathel Rogers (Wathel R. Bender), Cliff Huet (Cousin Huet), Marc Davis (Grandpa Marc), Claude Coats (Brother Claude), Fred Joerger (Good Old Fred), and many more.

 Master Gracey

-Perhaps the most recognizable tombstone in the interactive graveyard of the Haunted Mansion is that of Master Gracey as it is fenced in and often has a bright red rose placed on the very top out of respect.
-Master Gracey is named after Imagineer Yale Gracey who was responsible for many of the amazing effects found inside of the Haunted Mansion.
+Perhaps the most recognizable tombstone in the interactive graveyard of the Haunted Mansion is that of Master Gracey, as it is fenced in and often has a bright red rose placed on the very top out of respect.
+Master Gracey is named after Imagineer Yale Gracey, who was responsible for many of the amazing effects found inside of the Haunted Mansion.

 Ghost Host

-While in the stretching room, the Ghost Host explains that he too was in the same predicament with no way out until he figured out a way which Guests can figure out on their own when the lightning flashes and a figure can be seen hanging above.
-This is the only physical glimpse of the Ghost Host that Guests are provided with.
+While in the stretching room, the Ghost Host explains that he, too, was in the same predicament with no way out until he figured out a way that guests could figure out on their own when the lightning flashes and a figure can be seen hanging above.

-Continuing through the Haunted Mansion, the Ghost Host continues to pop up at important moments to explain to Guests just what is happening and his narration is what ties the entire experience together.
-Guests might also find the Ghost Host’s voice familiar as he was voiced by Paul Frees who also provided his talents to the Auctioneer and the “dead men tell no tales” echo at Pirates of the Caribbean as well as Professor Ludwig von Drake.
+Throughout the Haunted Mansion, the Ghost Host pops up at important moments to explain to Guests just what is happening, and his narration is what ties the entire experience together.
+Guests might also find the Ghost Host’s voice familiar, as he was voiced by Paul Frees, who also provided his talents to the Auctioneer.

 Stretching Room Portrait Subjects

-While in the stretching room becoming acquainted with the Ghost Host, Guests are also introduced to four paintings which feature nameless characters that make very lasting impressions.
-At first glance, these portraits seem to simply be works of art depicting several individuals, but as the room ominously begins to stretch, it becomes apparent how they met their ends.
+At first glance, these portraits seem to be works of art depicting several individuals simply, but as the room ominously begins to stretch, it becomes apparent how they met their ends.

-The famous tightrope girl can be found in one portrait balancing on a thin rope over a hungry crocodile, a dapper man looks out from atop the shoulders of two other men who are being sucked in by quicksand, an older women can be found standing next to the tombstone of her husband who is depicted as having a hatchet in his head, and the final portrait is another gentleman who is perched on the top of a powder keg that is about to explode.
+The famous tightrope girl can be found in one portrait balancing on a thin rope over a hungry crocodile, a dapper man looks out from atop the shoulders of two other men who are being sucked in by quicksand, older women can be found standing next to the tombstone of her husband who is depicted as having a hatchet in his head, and the final portrait is another gentleman who is perched on the top of a powder keg that is about to explode.

 Raven